bocajthomas/SE-Extended/FeaturesExplained.md

  1. Open Snapchat
  2. Tap a Snap Or a Story
  3. Tap 3 Dots ( Top right )
- 4. you will now see Some Information
+ 4. You will now see Some Information

 ## Old Bitmoji Selfie